ctkstl/earth_science/resources.md

     2. Earth in Space
         *   Seasons demo
         *   [Earth rotating with a fixed space background](http://giant.gfycat.com/InexperiencedQuestionableAegeancat.gif)
+        *   [One year from EPIC](https://www.youtube.com/watch?v=CFrP6QfbC2g) Time lapse video from a satellite that is constantly in line between the earth and the sun (a very special gravitational location where it doesn't actually orbit earth).
+Note, in December you can see the south pole and in June you can see the north pole.
     3. Gravity and Motion
         *   [What is an orbit?](https://ctkstl.github.io/earth_science/pages/What-is-an-Orbit/)
         *   Why aren't black-holes dangerous?
 They're just gravity...you're no more likely to fall into one than you are to fall into the sun.